So what’s the deal with food pairings?

 Let’s take a closer look at each of the examples of classic food pairings…

-In addition, acidity is a great foil for saltiness and the tang of tomato sauce; and the fact that most beers are relatively low in alcohol means you can get as spicy as you like!
-(Without fear of getting burned.)
-And those scrubbing bubbles?
-They work magic with the fatty meats and cheeses we love so much on a good pizza… palates are cleansed and ready for the next slice.
+But there are more reasons to love beer pairing.
+The acidity is a great foil for saltiness and the tang of tomato sauce.
+And the fact that most beers are relatively low in alcohol means you can get as spicy as you like!
+And those scrubbing bubbles I mentioned earlier?
+They work magic with the fatty meats and cheeses we love so much on a good pizza and most casual finger foods.

 In our endless search for pleasure, finding the perfect match (flavors or otherwise) means finding something that leaves you wanting more.
 When your palate is refreshed and excited you are compelled to take another bite, another sip, linger – bliss!

-Acidity gives flavor a backbone and makes your mouth water (and prepare for the next bite)
+- Acidity gives flavor a backbone and makes your mouth water (and prepare for the next bite)

-Salt is a flavor enhancer and can bring out fruity or subtle sweet flavors that you may not have noticed at first
+- Salt is a flavor enhancer and can bring out fruity or subtle sweet flavors that you may not have noticed at first

-Salt and acidity balance each other out and complement each other as well
+- Salt and acidity balance each other out and complement each other as well

-Salt and sweet love each other (think salted caramels, chocolate covered pretzels, etc.)
+- Salt and sweet love each other (think salted caramels, chocolate covered pretzels, etc.)

-Sweetness soothes the burn of spicy foods (alcohol, on the other hand, makes the spiciness burn hotter)
+- Sweetness soothes the burn of spicy foods (alcohol, on the other hand, makes the spiciness burn hotter)

-Earthy flavors go with more… they are the beiges and neutrals of the food world – everything looks/tastes good with them
+- Earthy flavors go with more… they are the beiges and neutrals of the food world – everything looks/tastes good with them

 Whatever your taste, there is a perfect match for you.
 Think about what you like to eat–flavor combinations that you enjoy.
 Break them down to a few basic flavors and see if any of them fit with the concepts listed above.
 Then, go forth and explore the fun world of food and drink with confidence in what you know you like, and a sense of adventure for new taste opportunities.
 Do what makes you happy – that’s bliss.